mraza007/blog/_posts/2024-06-09-building-http-server.md

 Furthermore, you can improve this further, for example you can add more functionality when a request is made and a server looks for html file and sends back in response.

 **If loved reading this blog post and would love to learn more stuff like this I highly recommend you join [Code Crafters](https://app.codecrafters.io/join?via=mraza007).
-They have amazing new challenges such as helping you learn how to build docker, how to your own shell and much more.**
+They have amazing new challenges such as helping you learn how to build docker, how to build your own shell and much more.**

 ---